B.Slade: 2006–2010: Controversy, turbulence, and retirement from gospel

 In July 2004, his father died, forcing him to take on the responsibility of becoming the senior pastor of their family's church in his stead.
 He also divorced his wife of five years, Yvette.
-In 2006, Verity Records sued Williams for one million dollars citing breach of contract.
+In 2006, Verity Records sued Williams for one million dollars, citing breach of contract.
 Subsequently, Tonéx announced that he would retire from the gospel music industry, frustrated by politics and mistreatment.
 Following the announcement, Kirk Franklin posted a personal blog on his own website sympathizing with the artist's feeling "the weight of an industry that is only built to make money, not heal broken souls".
 He continued releasing music independently, using MySpace as his primary vehicle for promotion.

-In March 2007, a reconciliation with Zomba Label Group was announced, which would be a joint venture for his Nureau Ink label.
+In March 2007, a reconciliation with Zomba was announced, which would be a joint venture for his Nureau Ink label.
 The deal was struck under the auspices of new Zomba president James "Jazzy" Jordan (who previously had guided the careers of R. Kelly and Salt-N-Pepa).
 With a new record deal under his belt, he was preparing to release a double-disc set titled Stereotype: Steel & Velvet, which was slated to be released on September 11, 2007.
 It was purportedly described as an album that would do for his career what Thriller did for Michael Jackson, and what Purple Rain did for Prince.
 However, in June 2007, another split with Zomba was announced, fueled by a leak of the vitriolic and profanity-laden song "The Naked Truth", along with several similarly themed blogs and videos.
 Tonéx cited label frustration as one of the reasons he leaked the song, and he soon faced much scrutiny within the gospel arena for the explicit language and the angry tone of the song and its subsequent blogs.
-He later closed down his social networking sites for several months before resurfacing on the web in January 2008.
+He later closed down his social media accounts for several months before resurfacing on the web in January 2008.